-The self-supervised trained model show potential capability for remote sensing image understand since it only depends on intrinsic supervisor signal instead of task depended labels.
-As the experimental results shown in \cref{sec:domain effect}, our proposed self-supervised approach outperforms supervised learning when there is some difference between the self-supervised and fine-tuned datasets, so it illustrates that the model trained by self-supervised learning is more robust.
+The self-supervised trained model shows potential for remote sensing image understanding since it only depends on intrinsic supervisor signals instead of task-dependent labels.
+As the experimental results show in Section~\ref{sec:domain effect}, our proposed self-supervised approach outperforms supervised learning when there is some difference between the self-supervised and fine-tuned datasets, which illustrates that the model trained by self-supervised learning is more robust.
 In practice, we will face many situations where labels are lacking in some local areas.
-It will be extremely meaningful to learn a general model from images of the global area through self-supervised learning and then migrate to the local area.
+It will be extremely meaningful to learn a general model from images of the global area through self-supervised learning and then migrate to a local area.
 However, from the experimental results, we found that if multiple datasets with large differences are mixed for self-supervised training, the performance will be impaired when migrating to a local dataset.
-This reason might be that it is more difficult to perform self-supervised training when mixing multiple domains, as it tends to distinguish between images in different domains with large differences first, while the ability to distinguish between images in a local domain may be reduced.
-It would be of great practical value if we could subsequently find a way to mix images from multiple domains for self-supervised training without degrading its effectiveness in a single domain, so that we could perform self-supervised training to obtain a more general model by constructing a large image dataset mixing of different resolutions, different regions, different times, etc.
+This may be because it is more difficult to perform self-supervised training when mixing multiple domains, as it tends to distinguish between images in different domains with large differences first, while the ability to distinguish between images in a local domain may be reduced.
+It would be of great practical value if we could subsequently find a way to mix images from multiple domains for self-supervised training without degrading its effectiveness in a single domain, so that we could perform self-supervised training to obtain a more general model by constructing a large image dataset composed of different resolutions, different regions, different times, etc.

-We find that each of the modules we designed have some benefit, while the local matching contrastive learning module brought more benefit on the whole, which illustrates the significance for local scale discrimination on the semantic segmentation dataset.
-However, the $s_p$ and $n_p$ are set the same for all datasets without much exploration, which may not be the optimal setting.
-Furthermore, as the distribution of surface features in the actual images can be extremely heterogeneous, the random selection of local areas will be biased towards the more dominant feature classes, and further improvement might be achieved if the selection of local areas could be made more homogeneous.
+We find that each of the modules we designed has some benefit, while the local matching contrastive learning module brought huge improvements in most experiments, which illustrates the significance of local scale discrimination on the semantic segmentation dataset.
+However, $s_p$ and $n_p$ are the same for all datasets without much exploration, which may not be the optimal setting.
+Furthermore, as the distribution of surface features in the actual images can be extremely heterogeneous, the random selection of local areas will be biased toward more dominant feature classes.
+Further improvement might be achieved if the selection of local areas could be made more homogeneous.